spatie/laravel-settings/README.md

 ### Selecting a repository

 Settings will be stored and loaded from a repository.
 There are two types of repositories `database` and `redis`.
 And it is possible to create multiple repositories for these types.
-For example, you could have Two `database` repositories, one that goes to a `settings` table in your database and another that goes to a `global_settings` table.
+For example, you could have two `database` repositories, one that goes to a `settings` table in your database and another that goes to a `global_settings` table.

 You can explicitly set the repository of a settings class by implementing the `repository` method: